Nerwo/nerwo-contracts/README.md

 ### TransactionCreated

-`event TransactionCreated(uint256 transactionID, address indexed client, address indexed freelance, IERC20 indexed token, uint256 amount)`
+`event TransactionCreated(uint256 transactionID, address indexed client, address indexed freelancer, IERC20 indexed token, uint256 amount)`

 Emitted when a new transaction is created (the Escrow).
 It provides all needed informations.